 The invention of the neon lamp was the result of another, perhaps more impactful innovation, George Claude’s process of air liquefaction.
 Developing a process whereby gasses could be converted to liquid via cooling and reheating allowed him to create large quantities of pure neon.
 This noble gas had been discovered several years earlier and demonstrated unique qualities when exposed to electricity.
 However, because of the difficulty in obtaining pure neon, the neon lamp wouldn't be patented until more than a decade later.

 Once purified neon was obtained (via the capture of runoff gasses emitted from the liquefaction of air), Claude placed it inside enormous glass vacuum tubes not unlike today’s fluorescent bulbs.
 He then ran an electric current through both ends of the tubes.
-Later iterations of the tubes run the current through only one end but the result is the same – a bright red light.
+Later iterations of the tubes run the current through only one end but the result is the same – a bright orange/red light.

-While most people associate a host of colors with neon lighting, in actuality, pure neon discharges only red light.
+While most people associate a host of colors with neon lighting, in actuality, pure neon discharges only an orange-red light.
 When electrons in atoms like neon get excited, they discharge light energy in fixed-size bunches called quanta.
 The size of the light wave correlates to how the human eye experiences a given color; a larger light wave might appear as blue, while a smaller wave might appear red.
 In most neon lights, any other colors (e.g., purple, yellow, etc.) can be obtained by mixing gasses.

 If this is difficult to envision, consider how fireworks are made.
 When particular metal salts are burned in a firework, they give off a different color.
 Red fireworks come from strontium or lithium salts, blue comes from copper, orange from calcium, etc. Neon lighting relies on a similar process.